playcanvas/developer.playcanvas.com/content/en/user-manual/assets/materials.md

 Once the model is selected, then you can select a specific material by clicking again in the 3D view, this time on the material you wish to select.

-When a material is selected the Editor panel on the right of the Designer will show the Material Editor.
+When a material is selected the Editor panel on the right of the Editor will show the Material Editor.
 The Material Editor is used to assign materials to mesh instances and to modify material properties.

 ## Assigning Materials